 In Prétear, Sasame is the host of a radio talk show called Sasame's Words Gate, in which he gives listeners advice about their problems they send in on anonymous postcards.
 Himeno's step-sister Mawata is a fan of the show and frequently sends in her own postcards — which becomes a major plot point, particularly in the anime.

-Sakura Taisen is loaded with these, because of the entire cast's cover identities as part of a theater troupe.
+Sakura Wars's variousadaptations are loaded with these, because of the entire cast's cover identities as part of a theater troupe.
 In addition to the many, many stage productions they put on, there are also the movies made by the studios owned by Sumire's family (including the infamous Crimson Lizard), and the radio serial Red Lad.

 Sokosoko V, Ditzy Tiger, as well a Magical Girl series, in Yutori-chan.
 The cast works at an office that's responsible for promoting these series, and commercials for these meta-franchises show up at the start of every episode.